(In association with Prudential plc)

 Mr Alan Pickering

-Chairman, European Federation for Retirement Provision, and Partner, Watson Wyatt Partners, Actuaries and Consultants FRANCE
+Chairman, European Federation for Retirement Provision, and Partner, Watson Wyatt Partners, Actuaries and Consultants

 Mr Simon Colboc